Octavius-Dante/Arthelais/ex_16/Readme.md

 </br></br>

-Now we have to test the added language text to our page (url snip) ta - language code in my case
+Now we have to test the added language text to our page (URL snip) ta - language code in my case

 ```url